Domiii/project-empire/README.md

         * Scheduled meeting
         * Focused learning/work
         * Consumption vs. Creation?
-      * Unproductive, recharge batteries
+      * Unproductive, recharge batteries, take break
+  * Mentor/coach double checks in next meeting (or in class?), queries + records the source of "strong emotions", so as to give learner a chance to share their feeling of success (+ prevent false positives)
+  * Analyze:
     * Time between timeslot + record createdAt
-  * Mentor/coach double checks in next meeting (or in class?), queries + records the source of "strong emotions", so as to give learner a chance to share their feeling of success (+ prevent false positives)
 * Project
   * need to simplify
 * Meeting